What Happens If You Don't File Taxes for 10 Years or More?

-If your debt is more than $10,000, you might consider a Partial Payment Installment Agreement (PPIC) where the IRS agrees to accept less than the total you owe.
-The IRS will only agree to a PPIC if it’s clear that the monthly payments you can make will not cover your total taxes due for many years.
+You might consider a Partial Payment Installment Agreement (PPIC) where the IRS agrees to accept less than the total you owe.
+The IRS will only agree to a PPIC if it's clear that the monthly payments you can make will not cover your total taxes due for many years.

 Questions About Not Filing Taxes?
 Reach Out to an Attorney

 The interest and penalties on back taxes can be substantial.
 If it's likely that you owe money, it's a good idea to talk with an experienced tax attorney before filing your past due returns.
 An attorney can negotiate with the IRS or state tax agency and set up a payment schedule you can reasonably meet.
 It may also be possible to reduce the fines and fees assessed against you.